Skip to content ↓

 R.E.

-This half term we will be learning about the following Unit in our R.E
+This half term we will be learning about the following units in our R.E.

 Please let us know of "Magic Moments" when you feel that your child has learnt anything new as this will allow us to provide next steps in their learning.